 The emission from sewage sludge (3Da2b) is calculated by multiplying the emission per capita in Table 3-1 by the human population of the relevant territory.
 The contribution of digestates produced as a result of anaerobic digestion of organic wastes (including manure) to the NH3 emission from N applied in other organic wastes (3Da2c) should be obtained from Chapter 5B2 (Biological treatment of waste — Anaerobic digestion at biogas facilities).

-The emission from crop residues is calculated from the amount of N in crop residues on the soil surface from which NH3 may be emitted, and an EF.
+The emission from crop residues is calculated from the amount of N in crop residues on the soil surface from which NH3 may be emitted (only those with an N concentration > 13.2 g N kg DM-1), and an EF.
 The derivation of the Tier 1 EF is given in Annex 1.

 Nitric oxide